knyete/Micropython-scheduler/README.md

 ```

 The data is a 3-tuple.
 It contains information about why the thread was scheduled.
 Elements are:
- 0. 0 unless thread returned a Pinblock and one or more interrupts have occured, when it holds
+ 0. 0 unless thread returned a Pinblock and one or more interrupts have occurred, when it holds
  a count of interrupts.
  1. 0 unless thread returned a Poller and the latter has returned an integer, when it holds that
  value.
- 2. 0 unless thread was waiting on a timer or timeout when it holds no. of uS it is late.
+ 2. 0 unless thread was waiting on a timer or timeout when it holds no. of us it is late.

 By implication if the thread yields a ``Roundrobin`` instance the return tuple will be (0, 0, 0).